By Bill Foley

 “I was a starting captain, I kicked the football off and them made the first tackle,” LeProwse said of his role in the first Shrine Game.
 “That’s the legacy.
 Then I got married.”

 LeProwse and his wife Joan tied the knot following the game.
-Together, they had three children, three girls and two boys.
+Together, they had three children.
 Joan passed away one day before her 71st birthday.

 After the Shrine Game, which certainly could be the inspiration for a romantic comedy, LeProwse went to Montana State, where he also saw a lot of time on the football field playing both ways for the Bobcats.